The goal of the install process is to create an initial working system that can function using the sample collection data.

 XPAT is on the second CD.

-There are two methods to do the open source install:
+There are several methods to do the open source install:

 Installer only installs the middleware not the open source binaries or XPAT binaries